hauleth/hauleth/content/post/review-requires-reading.md

-On [Lobste.rs][] I have found today the article written by the Charity Majors - CTO of the Honeycomb.io ["AI enthusiasts are in a race against time, AI skeptics are in a race against entropy"][art].
+On [Lobste.rs][] I have found today the article written by the Charity Majors - CTO of the Honeycomb.io ["AI enthusiasts are in a race against time, AI sceptics are in a race against entropy"][art].
 This was pretty good read until there was this question posed:

 [Lobste.rs]: https://lobste.rs